Presidential Report and Agenda Debates

 All proposed amendments seeking a detailed discussion of this matter at the GC Session were unsuccessful.
 However, on Friday, 4 July, Elder Wilson issued a correction and apologised for an incorrect version of the 2015 statement that had been posted online.
 Further details of the correction can be found here.

 By Thursday evening, the mood of the Session changed as Wilson, in his capacity as the incumbent president, shared his report, giving a global overview of the church from 2022 to 2025.
 In an upbeat report (a mixture of speech and video), he shared stories from around the world of how the mission of the church has expanded over the last three years.
-The report begins with the recent tremendous growth of the church in Papua New Guinea, and then travels across the 13 world divisions demonstrating the Spirit at work.
+The report begins 30 minutes into the video below with the recent tremendous growth of the church in Papua New Guinea, and then travels across the 13 world divisions demonstrating the Spirit at work.

 “We give God all the glory for what He has done through you, members and leaders of His remnant church,” Wilson concluded.